Gleyber Torres Player Props: Yankees vs. Mets

-The New York Yankees, including Gleyber Torres (.250 on-base percentage in past 10 games, 81 points below season-long percentage), battle starting pitcher Max Scherzer and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.
+The New York Yankees, including Gleyber Torres (.162 batting average in his past 10 games), battle starting pitcher Justin Verlander and the New York Mets at Citi Field, Wednesday at 7:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Red Sox.
+In his previous game he had a one-hit performance (1-for-5) against the Mets.

 Gleyber Torres Game Info & Props vs. the Mets